Eurobalise: Manufacture

 The history of ETCS has seen the formation of UNISIG (Union of Signalling Industry) in 1998 to promote the development of the system.
 The founding members were Alstom, Ansaldo, Bombardier, Invensys, Siemens and Thales.
 The group has ensured that Eurobalises may be made by several different companies; while the balises may vary in the details, they are manufactured to meet the same standards.
 The principal manufacturers of Eurobalises belong to a group of seven firms (Alstom, Ansaldo STS, Bombardier, Invensys, Siemens, Sigma-Digitek, Thales) within the UNIFE federation of railway suppliers.
 This group cooperated in developing the specifications for Eurobalises.
 Specifications for Eurobalises are governed by the European Railway Agency.

 Usage

 Eurobalises are not only used in the ETCS/ERTMS train protection system.
 There are alternative implementations that pick up on the telegram structure to encode only some packet types and adding additional specific information.
+"Packet 44" serves as a general-purpose data packet for such non-ETCS applications.
 ETCS trains may decode the telegrams possibly translating them like any other Class-B signalling information.
 It is also possible that a balise transmits telegrams for different systems allowing for a transitional phase from one variant to another as typically used when switching from a national train protection system to ETCS.

 The following automatic train protection systems are based on Eurobalises: